Obama says 'heartbroken' over Fort Hood shooting

 A soldier shot dead three people and injured at least 16 before taking his own life at the base, the site of another deadly rampage in 2009, U.S. officials said.

-"We are going to get to the bottom of exactly what happened," Obama told reporters in Chicago, where he was traveling for Democratic fundraisers.
+"We are going to get to the bottom of exactly what happened," Obama told reporters in Chicago, where he was travelling for Democratic fundraisers.

 "We're heartbroken that something like this might have happened again."